victorhuangwq/nexus/README.md

 AI understands your task and embeds the right web apps automatically

 ### 🖥️ Single-Window Focus
-All your tools in one place - no more tab juggling or window chaos
+All your tools in one place.
+No more tab juggling or window chaos

 </td>
 <td width="50%">

 ### ⚡ Pre-Filtered Content
-Apps open with the right context - search results, specific pages, relevant data
+Apps open with the right context: search results, specific pages, relevant data

 ### 🎯 Layout Memory
 Nexus remembers how you like your tools arranged for each type of task

 ### 🔧 Stop Menu Hunting
-Direct access to what you need - no navigating through endless menus
+Direct access to what you need.
+No navigating through endless menus

 </td>
 </tr>